Thermocouple Sensors - Thermocouples to your Specifications

 Exposed Thermocouple Junction Diagram

-Hot junction exposed giving the fastest response, mainly for the measurement of air temperature in ducts.
-Mineral insulated thermocouples with an exposed junction are restricted to a maximum operating temperature of 600°C.
+In an exposed thermocouple junction, the hot junction is directly exposed, providing the fastest response time.
+This design is ideal for the accurate measurement of air temperature in ducts and other airflow applications.
+However, mineral insulated thermocouples with exposed junctions are restricted to a maximum operating temperature of 600°C, limiting their use in extremely high-temperature environments.

-All of the above are generally known as the 'hot junction' and should not be confused with the 'cold junction' which refers to the junction against which hot junctions are referenced (usually incorporated within instrumentation).
+All of the above configurations are categorized as the 'hot junction' and should not be confused with the 'cold junction', which serves as the reference point against which the hot junctions are measured.
+Cold junction compensation is typically incorporated within the instrumentation to ensure accurate temperature measurements.